 Location Within AQMA?
-Data Capture 2009 % Number of exceedances of daily mean objective (50 μg/m3)
+Data Capture 2010 % Number of exceedances of daily mean objective (50 μg/m 3)

-2007 2008 2009
+2008 2009 2010

-Tarbert N 98 2 0 0
+Tarbert N 99 0 0 0

-2.2.3 Carbon monoxide
+2.2.3 Carbon Monoxide

 The 2006 USA3 concluded that there was a possibility that the NAQS objective for carbon monoxide (CO) could be exceeded in the vicinity of the Maltings, Port Ellen, Islay.
 The process at the Maltings prepares malted barley for use at island distilleries.
 The malted barley is dried in kilns which are fired by medium fuel oil and the primary air to the burners is supplemented by smoke from burning peat with the intention of flavouring the product.
 Two kilns may be in operation at any one time.
 Modelling exercises undertaken following the 2003 USA suggested that the carbon monoxide produced by the burning peat could cause an exceedance of the NAQS objective at residential property close to the process.